 - the Customer’s Confidential Information disclosed to SMSGlobal under this agreement; and

 for record keeping and quality control purposes, to allow SMSGlobal to comply with all applicable Laws, and to otherwise fulfil the terms of SMSGlobal’s agreements with Suppliers.

-- If SMSGlobal terminates this agreement in accordance with clause 19.2, all of the Customer’s and the Customer’s Child Accounts’ SMSGlobal Credit shall be refunded.
+- If SMSGlobal terminates this agreement in accordance with clause 19.2, all of the Customer’s and the Customer’s Sub Accounts’ SMSGlobal Credit shall be refunded.

-- If the Customer terminates this agreement in accordance with clause 19.1, all of SMSGlobal Credit credited to the Customer’s Primary Account and any related Child Account shall be forfeited.
+- If the Customer terminates this agreement in accordance with clause 19.1, all of SMSGlobal Credit credited to the Customer’s Primary Account and any related Sub Account shall be forfeited.

 19.5.
 Accrued rights and remedies